turbot/steampipe-docs/docs/cloud/develop/api.md

 ## Reference
-The API OpenAPI definition is available for download at https://cloud.steampipe.io/api/v1/docs/openapi.json.
+The API OpenAPI definition is available for download at https://cloud.steampipe.io/api/latest/docs/openapi.json.

+You can view it any OpenAPI viewer, such as [ReDoc](https://redocly.github.io/redoc/?url=https://cloud.steampipe.io/api/latest/docs/openapi.json)